ducthoe/download-mode/README.md

 A very simple Python script to boot Samsung devices into **Download Mode** on ZC builds and future builds.

+## Note: This is NOT working on One UI 9 at the moment, if you want to update to it, I strongly suggest you to not update!!

 ## Requirements

 - Python 3